 Doxycycline, azithromycin and moxifloxacin can cause gastrointestinal side effects, most commonly nausea.
 However, the side effects from azithromycin are more common in patients taking doses higher than 1g.
-Caution should be taken when prescribing either azithromycin or moxifloxacin to patients who are already on medicines that prolong the QT interval (e.g. some antiarrhythmics, certain antihistamines).
+Caution should be taken when prescribing either azithromycin or moxifloxacin to patients who are already taking medicines that prolong the QT interval (e.g. some anti-arrhythmics, certain antihistamines).
 Patients should stop treatment with quinolones if they experience side effects relating to muscles, tendons, bones or the nervous system.

 There is a paucity of data around pregnancy outcomes with M. genitalium, but it has been associated with a small increased risk of preterm delivery and spontaneous abortion.

-Azithromycin use during pregnancy, even at 500mg orally once-daily for two days, is unlikely to increase the risk of birth defects or adverse pregnancy outcomes.
+Azithromycin use during pregnancy, even at 500mg orally once daily for two days, is unlikely to increase the risk of birth defects or adverse pregnancy outcomes.

 All patients receiving treatment for M. genitalium infection should have a test of cure five weeks (and no earlier than three weeks) after the start of treatment.
-This is vital to ensuring that treatment has been successful at eradicating M. genitalium.
+This is vital to ensure that treatment has been successful at eradicating M. genitalium.
 It is currently unclear whether symptomatic resolution correlates with microbiological cure and, therefore, symptoms cannot be reliably used as an indicator of resolved infection.
 There have been cases of men receiving treatment for NGU becoming clinically asymptomatic, and subsequently testing positive for persistent M. genitalium,.
 There is also an association with persistent M. genitalium infection and antimicrobial resistance,.

 Role of the pharmacist

 Pharmacists are ideally placed to help reduce the risk of transmission of M. genitalium and the development of antimicrobial resistance.
 They can: